- What is the Doctor of Nursing Practice (DNP) program?

 Yes.
 We have a post-graduate certificate (PGC) specifically for those who already have their MSN.
 The plan of study would be individualized for you and based on your MSN transcript and will take 1.5-2 years to obtain.
 We also have a plan of study that incorporates the PGC while completing the DNP academic degree.
 This will require about three years, however, after year two, you will be eligible for board-certification leaving your third year to focus on your clinical scholarship project.
 You will also be required to attend other intensives related to courses needed for the certificate.

 Yes.
 We have a post-graduate certificate (PGC) to include the diagnosis and management courses and required residency hours.
-A minimum of 18 credit hours is needed for a PGC.
+A minimum of 12 credit hours is needed for a PGC.
 An individualized plan of study would be developed for you to meet the minimum credit and residency hours for your new population of focus.
 You may qualify for some residency credit based on your APRN role, education and training.
-The area emphasis coordinator and the PGC/DNP director determine residency credit.
+The lead faculty in the population of focus and the PGC/DNP director determine residency credit.
 We have a plan of study that incorporates the PGC while completing the DNP academic degree.
 This will require about three years, however, in year two, you will be eligible for board-certification leaving your third year to focus on your clinical scholarship project.
 You will also be required to attend other intensives related to courses needed for the certificate.